The U.S. Supreme Court ruled Monday that states can legalize sports betting, breaking up Nevada’s monopoly on the practice.

 “Today’s ruling will finally allow for authorized facilities in New Jersey to take the same bets that are legal in other states in our country,” New Jersey Gov. Phil Murphy said in a statement.
 “I look forward to working with the Legislature to enact a law authorizing and regulating sports betting in the very near future.”

 The ruling takes the U.S. a step closer to legal sports betting in numerous states, possibly even nationwide.
+This could also be the case for any gambling or betting activities such as placing bets on poker, blackjack, using slot machines and much more.
+This could allow all American citizens to start reading into the likes of these comprehensive reviews to find some of the best casino games available online.
 Currently, the practice is legal only in select places such as Nevada, home to the gambling capital Las Vegas.
 While Nevada’s Gaming Control board reported $4.8 billion in sports bets last year, the black market total is considered to be many times the legal market.

 “States are now free to allow their residents to place mobile sports bets with licensed, trusted companies based in the U.S. and that pay taxes here,” Robins said.